 Given all of her work and accomplishment, the community center in Roberto Clemente Park was dedicated to her and is today called the Dorothy Quintana Community Center.
 It is located on the southeast corner of the park at NW 34th street and NW 1st Avenue.
 Dottie Quintana passed away at the age of 101 on March 13th, 2011.

 It may have been the purchase of the former American Bakeries building on NW 32nd Street that represented an early glimpse of what Wynwood would become.
-By 1980, the bakery was operating as the Flowers Baking Company.
-In 1981, the company moved out of Wynwood leaving the building without a tenant.
+By 1980, the bakery was operating as the Flowers Baking Company, but the company moved out of Wynwood in 1981 leaving the building without a tenant.

 The former bakery sat empty for 4 years until a splinter group of the South Florida Art Center discovered the building.
-Driven out of Coconut Grove by high rents, some of the SFAC artists relocated to South Beach, while others chose to stay on the mainland to look for a suitable home.
+Driven out of Coconut Grove by high rents, some of the SFAC artists relocated to South Beach, while others chose to stay on the mainland to find an affordable and suitable base of operation.

 Led by Helene Pancoast and Faith Atlas, the mainland group formed a nonprofit organization and purchased the former bakery building.
 In 1987, the 2.2 acre facility opened as Florida’s largest working artist’s space, and was called the Bakehouse.
 It still operates at that same location and by that same name today.

-Fast forward to the middle 2000s and the Wynwood art scene got a big lift when Goldman Properties took interest in Wynwood.
-Tony Goldman, a force behind the revival of New York’s SoHo neighborhood, and the Art Deco district in South Beach, had a knack for seeing thriving, artsy neighborhoods when others could only see urban plight.
-Goldman, his daughter Jessica and his son Joey, began buying up chunks of Wynwood’s warehouse district in 2006.
+Due to the transformation of the neighborhood into a fledgling art district, Wynwood caught the attention of developer Tony Goldman of Goldman Properties.
+Goldman, a force behind the revival of New York’s SoHo neighborhood, and the Art Deco district in South Beach, had a knack for seeing thriving, artsy neighborhoods when others could only see urban plight.
+The Goldman family began buying up chunks of Wynwood’s warehouse district in 2006.

-The Wynwood neighborhood has attracted a number of very interesting restaurants, bars, breweries, art galleries and an assortment of other name brand retailers.
+The Wynwood neighborhood has attracted a number of interesting and eclectic restaurants, bars, breweries, art galleries and an assortment of other name brand retailers.
 Since 2010, the quarter has also evolved into a technology center through investments made by Moishe Mana.
 While it is a neighborhood that is rooted in humble beginnings, it is a neighborhood on the rise.
 Wynwood continues to evolve into a thriving residential and commercial hub for art, technology, and fine dining.
 If the past is any indication of the future, the neighborhood will continue to evolve with the ever-changing trends found in the growing City of Miami.Click Here to Subscribe

 - Book: “Miami and Dade County Florida” by E.V.
 Blackman in 1921.